rpereira-dev/CubeEngine/README.md

 Climatic effects can be simulated using particles (dust, pollen, rain...)

 # Models
+3D models implementation is based on Skeleton system.
+The mesh vertex format is:

+(x, y, z, ux, uy, vx, vy, nx, ny, nz , b1, b2, b3, w1, w2, w3)
+('position', 'texture coordinates', 'normal', 'bones', 'weights')

+Each bones 'bn' correspond to the ID of a bone on the skeleton, and the corresponding weight 'wn' is a factor on how much does the bone transformation affect this vertex. (so when animating, the mesh stays static, the bones are transformed, and then we apply the same transformation to vertices but using these weights)

-- A 'Model' is contains all the data of a model, which is basically severals 'ModelPart', 'ModelSkin', 'ModelAnimation', 'ModelAttachementPoint'
+- A 'Model' contains all the data of a model, which is basically a 'ModelSkeleton', a 'ModelMesh', 'List<ModelAnimation>', 'List<ModelSkin>'
-- A 'ModelPart' contains the mesh (VAO/VBO) of a model's part (i.e, arm, leg...).
-It also contains a list of 'ModelPartAttachmentPoint'
+- 'ModelMesh' : contains the mesh (VAO/VBO) of the whole model
-- A 'ModelSkin' simply has a name, and a list of 'ModelPartSkin', one for each models part
+- 'ModelSkin' simply has a name, and a texture.
-- A 'ModelSkinPart' is linked to one of the 'ModelPart' and is simply a VBO (which is set as the color attribute when rendering the 'ModelPart')
-- A 'ModelAnimation' represents a single animation of the global model (i.e dance, run, ...).
-It has a name and a list of 'ModelPartAnimation', and the global duration
+- 'ModelSkeletonAnimation' represents a single animation for a skeleton (i.e dance, run, ...).
+It has a name and a list of Key frames for transformed bones at given times.

-- A 'ModelPartAnimation' is linked to a 'ModelAnimation' and a 'ModelPart', so when an animation is played, each part can have it own animation-transformation.
-It contains a list of 'ModelAnimationFrame'
-- 'ModelAnimationFrame' is basically a key frame, it contains attributes: 'time', 'translation, 'rotation', 'rotation offset', 'scale'.
-Those key frames are interpolated on their time when the animation is playing
-- 'ModelAttachementPoint' : TODO
-- 'ModelPartAttachmentPoint': TODO
-- 'ModelInstance', and all the classes like 'ModelXInstance' ('ModelPartInstance', 'ModelAnimationInstance'...) represents an instance of X. Then the global 'Model' is only allocated once, and only some specifix instance - required attributes are allocated.
-It allows to create, as an example, 10000 butterflies without having any memory issues
+The ModelRenderer is only able to render 'ModelInstance', which are instances of a Model.
+This 'instance' system allows to get hundred of instances of the same model without performance loss.

+You should consider binding your model to a specific Entity, using the ModelManager and EntityManager on program initialization. (so when this Entity spawns, a new 'ModelInstance' is automatically bound to it), and so whole rendering process does the job independantly

+However, you can also dynamically bind an Entity and a Model, by creating a new 'ModelInstance', and add it to the ModelManager. (you should really not be doing this)

 # Entities
 An entity is an (moving) object of the world.